15 ways to reduce Corporation Tax

 5. Capital allowances on Property

-Companies can claim a 2% straight line writing down allowance on new commercial building expenditure from 29 October 2018.
+Companies can claim a 2% straight line writing down allowance on new commercial building expenditure from 29 October 2018 (rising to 3% for expenditure from April 2020).

 For buildings acquired prior to this, companies should review the expenditure incurred to determine whether any qualifies for capital allowances in its own right.
 The claim does not have to be made when the costs were incurred, therefore, it is possible in the majority of situations to claim missed allowances going back several years, often to when a property was originally acquired